What’s not to love about vegetable tacos?

 Get to know farro

 Farro is an ancient grain, cooked similar to spelt or quinoa, and has a hearty nutty flavor.
 It’s high in fiber and protein and rich in B vitamins and magnesium.
+(If you want to learn more about this good-for-you grain, this Healthline article has some interesting facts.)
 Here, I pair it with parsnips and turnips, root vegetables in the same family as carrots.
 Besides the nutrition you get from the farro, parsnips have a ton of potassium, vitamin C, and may protect you against heart disease and cancer.
 And turnips are high in anti-oxidants, aid in digestion, are high in fiber, and are great for bone health.

 Want to try more farro recipes?
 Check out this Butternut Farrotto, (risotto made with farro).